Skip to Content

 • If the TV shows a picture, the remote batteries are weak or dead.
 Replace the remote batteries with new ones and try turning on the TV with the remote again.

-Restarting Toshiba TV is the most common method to fix the black screen issue.
-Ensure that any device, such as Xbox or Roku, attached to the TV is switched on as well before turning on the TV.
+NOTE: Ensure that any device, such as Xbox or Roku, attached to the TV is switched on as well before turning on the TV.

 Check TV cables and audio/video input connections